..So Finally our Puppy is coming Home!!

 Cleaning Strategies and Supplies

-If your dog is not yet housetrained, you must be ready to deal with a few accidents.
+Our puppies are mostly housetrained, the way we raise them they learn to keep their area clean, but there can be accidents your dog is not perfect so you must be ready to deal with a few accidents.
 You should be prepared to spot-clean your floors and carpet with a supply of paper towels, stain remover, and an enzyme-eating cleaner.
 Several products are specifically made to break down the chemicals in dog urine so that the wet spot no longer has an odor.
 Stain removers can be very helpful, but make sure you test yours on a hidden area first.
 If the product does not discolor your carpet or upholstery, it is safe to use in the future.

 Purchasing a Crate

 In the last few years, the crate-and-carrier market has expanded greatly with the addition of many new and innovative products.
 From side-loading metal wire crates and pop-up tentlike mesh crates to collapsible and partitioned kennels, there is a crate out there for every dog and every budget.

 The German Shepherd loves to be able to see what is going on around her.
 The wire crate enables your puppy or dog to see her surroundings even when she’s spending time in her special space.
 The metal wire crate provides the best air circulation possible when traveling by car, and thanks to the removable tray at the bottom, this crate can be completely and thoroughly cleaned.